MorganKryze/ConsoleAppVisuals/docs/4-examples/int-presentation.md

 The project is built with the latest version of the library.

-The project is built with the `net8.0` target framework.
+The project is built with the `net9.0` and `net8.0` target framework.
 Some changes should be applied to the project to make it compatible with the `net6.0` or `net7.0` target frameworks.

 Check your local .NET SDK version by running the following command: